nimbus117/100-days-of-code/log.md

 ### R1D37 30/05/2018

 Started the codecademy.com Learn HTML course and played around with vim some more.
 I think I'm getting quite used to it now and can really begin to see the power and speed.
-The [emit plugin](https://emmet.io/) is really cool and saves a lot of time!
+The [emmet plugin](https://emmet.io/) is really cool and saves a lot of time!

 ### R1D38 31/05/2018